Last updated on March 5th, 2022 at 08:22 pm

 Gut Microbiome Testing: What is it and should you get it?

 What is a microbiome?

 James Harrington once said “Measurement is the first step that leads to control and eventually to improvement.
 If you can’t measure something, you can’t understand it.
-If you can’t understand it, you can’t control it.
-If you can’t control it, you can’t improve it.”
+If you can’t understand it, you can’t control it and if you can’t control it, you can’t improve it.”

 Your gut health and microbiome may seem like a big mystery.
 A person’s microbiome is a genetic snapshot of all the microscopic organisms in their body.
 Think about it like a community of bacteria, archaea, fungi, as well as viruses.
 When the community is working well together you may be healthy and feeling good.
 When the community is not working well together or is out of balance many times you feel awful.
 The good news is we can measure and test our gut microbiome to learn what we may need to improve or change.